smilers/windows-itpro-docs/windows/security/application-security/application-isolation/windows-sandbox/windows-sandbox-configure-using-wsb-file.md

 Supported values:

 - **Enable**: Enables audio input in the sandbox.
 If this value is set, the sandbox can receive audio input from the user.
-Applications that use a microphone may require this capability.
+Applications that use a microphone might require this capability.
 - **Disable**: Disables audio input in the sandbox.
 If this value is set, the sandbox can't receive audio input from the user.
-Applications that use a microphone may not function properly with this setting.
+Applications that use a microphone might not function properly with this setting.
 - **Default**: This value is the default value for audio input support.
 Currently, this default value denotes that audio input is enabled.

 > [!NOTE]